How we make Fruity Parachutes

 Canopy

-The Canopy consists of multiple gores shaped so when sewn together it forms the ellipsoid shape.
-The seams used are called a "french" seam which has the advantage of being double stitched and having four layers of material.
+The Canopy consists of multiple gores shaped so that, when sewn together, it forms the ellipsoid shape.
+The seams used are called a "Flat Felled" seam which has the advantage of being double stitched and having four layers of material.
 As a result, the seams are much stronger than the material.

-As the parachute size goes up the number of gores increases.
-This allows more connection points to the chute and keeps the load capability per shroud line more constant.
-Small chutes have just 8 gores, while our 192" chute has 18.
+As the parachute size goes up, the number of gores increases.
+This allows for more connection points to the parachute and keeps the load capability per shroud line more constant.
+Small parachutes have just 8 gores, while our 192" parachute has 18.

-The material used is 1.1oz calendared rip stop and meets Mil Spec PIA-C 44378 specification.
+The material used is 1.1oz calendared rip stop and meets Mil Spec PIA-C 44378 Type IV specification.
 This is a process where the nylon is rolled under heat and high pressure to lower the porosity of the nylon without the need for coatings.
-The result is a very strong light weight fabric with low permeability.
-If you get a hole or tear in the rip-stop it does not spread.
+The result is a very strong, lightweight fabric with low permeability.
+If you get a hole or tear in the rip stop, it does not spread.

 Spill Hole

 Our standard design comes with a spill hole that is 20% of the diameter of the canopy.
-It is just 4% of the area.
-A spill hole further increases the stability of the chute and keeps it from "puffing".
+It is just 3% of the area.
+A spill hole further increases the stability of the parachute and prevents it from "puffing".
 The spill hole is reinforced with bias tape to ensure maximum strength.
-Large chutes also come standard with a deployment chute connection loop sewed onto the bias tape reinforcement.
+Large parachutes also come standard with a deployment parachute connection loop sewed onto the bias tape reinforcement.

 Shroud Lines & Canopy Connection

-Shroud lines for larger chutes are made from 550 lb test military surplus paracord.
-This is extremely strong and multi-stranded so simple aberrations will not break the line.
-The connection to the canopy is sized to the chute.
-The connection to the canopy is triple stitched for maximum strength directly to the parachute seam.
+The connection to the canopy is sized to the parachute.
+The connection to the canopy is triple stitched for maximum strength directly to the parachute seam using Grosegrain tape reinforcement.
 Standard shroud length is 115% of the canopy diameter.

 Parachut shroud conection